SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Okay, if you say so," Fluttershy said.

-"Ready to practice," Rarity asked.
+"Ready to practice?"
+Rarity asked.

 "Yes," Fluttershy said.